Mission, Leadership & History

 Throughout her 28-year career in educational administration, Sr. Marybeth has also made time to serve as a board member for several organizations, including ReFocus Inc., Mercymount Country Day School and Special Olympics of Rhode Island.
 She has held membership in the Rhode Island Association of Business Managers, the National Association of Independent Schools, the National Business Officers Association and the Rhode Island Women’s Golf Association.

-As a Sister of Mercy and an experienced leader with exceptional skills in the areas of strategic planning, finance, facilities management and school operations, Sr. Marybeth is an ideal person to lead Bay View forward as it continues to foster academic excellence and empower young women in the tradition of the Sisters of Mercy.
-She will begin her work at Bay View on August 14, 2017.
+As a Sister of Mercy and an experienced leader with exceptional skills in the areas of strategic planning, finance, facilities management and school operations, Sr. Marybeth leads Bay View forward as it continues to foster academic excellence and empower young women in the tradition of the Sisters of Mercy.

 Margaret Cummings, J.D., M.Ed.